nelsondaza/DooPHP/README.md

 ### HERE: Version: 1.5

-	`Joined whit Google Code on [Issue 95](http://code.google.com/p/doophp/issues/detail?id=95&can=1&sort=-id):` DooSession needs a more robust way to check for status of session
+**Merged with Google Code** on [Issue 95](http://code.google.com/p/doophp/issues/detail?id=95&can=1&sort=-id):
+	DooSession needs a more robust way to check for status of session

-	`Joined whit GitHub on [commit b5f89db](https://github.com/darkredz/DooPHP/commit/b5f89db87ea41a7f14a54c7d974fdf098f290a12):`
+**Merged with GitHub** on [commit b5f89db](https://github.com/darkredz/DooPHP/commit/b5f89db87ea41a7f14a54c7d974fdf098f290a12):
 	"Looks like an E-mail RegExp adjustment" *b5f89db87ea41a7f14a54c7d974fdf098f290a12*

 ## DooPHP's belief